swelham/cashier/README.md

 Cashier is an Elixir library that aims to be an easy to use payment gateway, whilst offering the fault tolerance and scalability benefits of being built on top of Erlang/OTP

-# Project Status

-This is a new project and currently working towards implementating it's first payment gateway (PayPal).
-The long term goal is to offer support for a wide range of payment gateways whilst maintaining an easy to use public API and configuration.

 # Usage

 The following are basic usage examples on how to use cashier in it's current state.
 This library is being activily developed and is likely to